 F-1 OPT 24-month STEM Extension

-Changes in federal regulations from April 2008 have created an opportunity for extension of OPT for F-1 students in the STEM fields (Science, Technology, Engineering, and Mathematics).
-The ICE STEM Extension website can provide more information.
+Changes in federal regulations from May 2016 have created an opportunity for extension of OPT for F-1 students in the STEM fields (Science, Technology, Engineering, and Mathematics).
+The Study in the States STEM Extension website can provide more information.
 The application for a STEM Extension may be found here.

 Still have questions?
 These resources might help: